 AAA/ADRC staff will make and keep a record of all Committee meetings.
 Records shall be maintained within the AAA/ADRC.
-All minutes of meetings will be posted on the CMCOG website.
+All AAA/ADRC meeting minutes will be posted on the CMCOG website under the News & Events Section as well as under the Aging Services Section.
+The CMCOG Council minutes are available under the Inside the CMCOG Section.
+They are located under the heading of Board of Directors Agendas.